bulletmark/cdhist/README.md

-### DESCRIPTION
+## BASH CD HISTORY

-This script + bashrc file provides a bash directory stack "cd history" function.
-The bash function intercepts normal shell cd commands to keep a stack of previous directories.
+This script + bashrc file provides a bash directory "cd history" stack.
+The bash function calls a python helper script to intercept normal shell cd commands and maintain a stack of previous directories which can be listed and quickly jumped to.

 ### USAGE